 What is sex discrimination?

 Sex discrimination is when someone treats you unfairly or bullies you because of your sex.

 Australian courts recognise that, in some instances, a person’s sex characteristics may not be clearly female or male.

 You may choose to identify as a gender that may or may not be the same as the sex you were designated with at birth.
 Your right to do so is protected under the Act as gender identity.
-Gender identity also protects the right of intersex people to choose the sex they identify as.

 There are some characteristics that can be related to your sex but have separate protection under the law.
 These are: